digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 .. image:: ./images/ledger-topologies/staged-writer-topology.svg
    :align: center

-The central writer node is trusted with ensuring the ledger's integrity, and has access to all ledger data.
+The central committer node is trusted with ensuring the ledger's integrity, and has access to all ledger data.
-DAML on `Amazon Aurora <https://aws.amazon.com/rds/aurora/>`__ uses this topology.
+The next version of DAML on `Amazon Aurora <https://aws.amazon.com/rds/aurora/>`__ will use a particular version of this topology: a single logical participant node, operated by the same entity as the committer node.
+This single participant can be scaled out by replication, without paying a synchronization penalty, since it only provides read services.
 The implementations that use this topology do not provide interoperability across multiple deployments.

 .. _decentralized-ledger-topology: